 CRJ - No. UCNS Title Course & Description Outcomes CRJ - 2333 Criminal Investigation Criminal Investigation A study of principles of investigation, proper collection, documentation, and preservation of evidence.
-(Course title change effective Fall 2009) (Course description change effective Fall 2014) (Course description change effective Fall 2019) Course deleted effective Fall 2009 A. Summarize principles of investigation B. Examine techniques of evidence collection C. Understand crime scene documentation D. Explain the significance of evidence preservation E. Demonstrate effective report writing CRJ- 2353 Drugs and Society This course is designed to introduce the student to the social reality of drug use and drug users, and the historical significance and social construction of drug use, users, abuse and addiction.
-Additionally, the course focuses on drug use and abuse as a social rather than as a medical or psychopathological-phenomenon.
-(New course effective Fall 2020) A. Examine the history of drug use and regulatory attempts in the Unites States and around the world B. Discuss pharmacology and use patterns related to specific drugs C. Examine drug using subcultures, drug policy, drug legislation, and drug enforcement D. Understand the process of social construction of drug use as a social problem E. Develop a familiarity with the various biological, psychological and sociological theories that seek to explain drug using behavior CRJ - 2363 Criminal Court Practice An in-depth study of the criminal cases within the state and federal court systems.
-(New course effective Fall 2012) (Course description change effective Fall 2019) A. Analyze the steps in the Judiciary ProcessB.
-Examine the role of the constituents in the courtroom CRJ - 2393 Survey of Criminalistics The study and application of scientific evidence collection through various projects.
-(Course description change effective Fall 2009) (Course description change effective Fall 2019) A. Examine the collection and preservation of evidence CRJ - 2413 Administration of Criminal Procedure A study of the legal concepts of criminal procedure.
-(Course title change effective Fall 2009) (Title and course description change effective Fall 2019) A. Analyze the legal concepts of criminal procedure CRJ - 2423 Administration of Criminal Justice II Course deleted effective Fall 2009
+(Course title change effective Fall 2009) (Course description change effective Fall 2014) (Course description change effective Fall 2019) Course deleted effective Fall 2009 A. Summarize principles of investigation B. Examine techniques of evidence collection C. Understand crime scene documentation D. Explain the significance of evidence preservation E. Demonstrate effective report writing II dodnos deleted elicetive vali 2000 CRJ- 2353 Drugs and Society This course is designed to introduce the student to the historical significance and social reality of the drug culture.
+(New course effective Fall 2020) (New course effective Fall 2024) A. Examine the history of drug use in the Unites States B. Examine subcultures, policy, legislation, and enforcement of drug use C. Demonstrate an understanding of the various theories that seek to explain drug culture.
+D. Understand the process of social construction of drug use as a social problem E. Develop a familiarity with the various biological, psychological and sociological theories that seek to explain drug using behavior CRJ - 2363 Criminal Court Practice An in-depth study of the criminal cases within the state and federal court systems.
+(New course effective Fall 2012) (Course description change effective Fall 2019) A. Analyze the steps in the Judiciary Process Examine the role of the constituents in the courtroom CRJ - 2393 Survey of Forensic Evidence The study and application of scientific evidence collection through various methods.
+(Course description change effective Fall 2009) (Course description change effective Fall 2019) (Title and course description change effective Fall 2024) A. Examine the collection and preservation of evidence CRJ - 2413 Administration of Criminal Procedure A study of the legal concepts of criminal procedure.
+(Course title change effective Fall 2009) (Title and course description change effective Fall 2019) Analyze the legal concepts of criminal procedure CRJ - 2423 Administration of Criminal Justice II Course deleted effective Fall 2009

 CRJ - No. UCNS Title Course & Description Outcomes CRJ - 2513 Juvenile Justice Organization, functions, and jurisdiction of juvenile agencies.
 Processing, detention, and disposition of cases.
 Statutes and court procedures applied to juveniles.
-(Course title change effective Fall 2009)(Course description change effective Fall 2014) A. Discuss the history of the juvenile justice system B. Compare and contrast the adult and juvenile systems C. Understand theories of juvenile delinquency D. Examine the juvenile court procedures CRJ - 2613 Computer Security Computer security with an emphasis in the area of confidentiality, hardware security, software security, as well as contingency and disaster planning.
-A. Examine computer security B. Identify the different types of cyber crimes C. Analyze the different kind of identity theft CRJ - 2623 Assets Protection Security awareness of management and employees; vulnerability training; internal/external theft and fraud; disaster control; physical security planning; investigation; guard protection; and alcohol and drug abuse in work place.
+(Course title change effective Fall 2009)(Course description change effective Fall 2014) A. Discuss the history of the juvenile justice system B. Compare and contrast the adult and juvenile systems C. Understand theories of juvenile delinquency D. Examine the juvenile court procedures CRJ - 2613 Computer Security Course deleted effective Fall 2024 CRJ - 2623 Assets Protection Security awareness of management and employees; vulnerability training; internal/external theft and fraud; disaster control; physical security planning; investigation; guard protection; and alcohol and drug abuse in work place.
 A. Examine the field of private policing and security B. Assess security management C. Discuss the legal aspects of security CRJ - 2713 Foundations of Terrorism The study of terrorism in the modern world.
 (Course description change effective Fall 2019) A. Compare and contrast domestic and international terrorism B. Discuss counterterrorism strategies CRJ - 2723 Intelligence Analysis and Security Management This course is designed to develop an understanding of how intelligence assists in maintaining national security, the laws, guidelines, executive directives and oversight relating to intelligence as well as the methodologies used in the intelligence community.
 (New course effective Fall 2011) A. Evaluate the philosophies and identify the major components of intelligence within the United States criminal justice system B. Identify types and functions of intelligence as utilized among the various agencies C. Examine the history of intelligence from the Revolutionary War to current day applications D. Understand the collection of intelligence, counterintelligence, and covert operations